bolotnikov/gamedevland/docs/pixi_project_template.md

    }
 ```

-We know that all loaded resources are stored in the `resources` property of the global config.
-Thus, getting the required resource by key, we can create a new instance of the [`PIXI.Sprite`](https://pixijs.download/dev/docs/PIXI.Sprite.html) class.
+We know that all loaded resources are stored in the `resources` property of our custom `Loader` class.
+Getting the required resource by key, we can create a new instance of the [`PIXI.Sprite`](https://pixijs.download/dev/docs/PIXI.Sprite.html) class.
-Now, in the code of the game, it will be enough for us to use only the call to the `App.sprite` method to get the required `PIXI.Sprite` instance and work with it further.
+Now, in the code of the game, it will be enough for us to use only the call to the `App.sprite` method to get the required [`PIXI.Sprite`](https://pixijs.download/dev/docs/PIXI.Sprite.html) instance and work with it further.
 Let's render the background image:

 ``` javascript